Start the service

 Scyld Cloud Workstation currently supports these video sources: x11, nvfbc, stream, windda, and auto (default).

-The x11 video source uses software encoding and only works for Linux systems.
+• The x11 video source uses software encoding and only works for Linux systems.
 It supports a max frame rate of up to 60 fps.

-The nvfbc video source is for Linux systems with an NVIDIA GPU and driver that support NVIDIA GRID or NVIDIA NvFBC.
+• The nvfbc video source is for Linux systems with an NVIDIA GPU and driver that support NVIDIA GRID or NVIDIA NvFBC.
 It supports a max frame rate of up to 60 fps.

-The windda video source is optimized for Windows and supports a max frame rate of up to 60 fps.
+• The windda video source is optimized for Windows and supports a max frame rate of up to 60 fps.

-The stream video source uses software encoding and is available on all operating systems.
-This video source supports a max frame rate of up to 60 fps on ARM-based Macs, and 30 fps on all other systems.
+• The stream video source uses software encoding and is available on all operating systems.
+This video source supports a max frame rate of up to 60 fps on ARM-based Macs and 30 fps on all other systems.

-The auto video source will try to select the best video source for your system based on what is supported.
-On Windows systems, windda is selected.
-On Linux systems that support NVIDIA GRID or NVIDIA NvFBC, nvfbc is selected (otherwise x11 is selected).
-On MacOS systems, stream is selected.
+• The auto video source tries to select the best video source for your system based on what is supported.

 The table below summarizes the default and configurable maximum frame rate settings for each video source: